School of Library and Information Studies at the University of Alberta: History

 In 1965 the University of Alberta Board of Governors decided to create a library school at its Edmonton Campus.
 The plan for the new School of Library Science was completed in 1966, and the first students began the Bachelor of Library Science (BLS) program in 1968.

 The first program that was offered by the School of Library Science was the BLS.
 This program began with a 4-week orientation, which included a road trip across the prairies to visit different libraries in Canada.
 This program was granted accreditation by the American Library Association in 1970.
-This accreditation was also granted to the first graduating class, which graduated the year before.
+This accreditation was also granted to the first graduating class, which had graduated the year before.
 The Master of Library Science was added to the programs offered in 1971 as a one-year degree designed to be completed after the BLS.
-In 1974 this program was updated to become a 2-year MLS program in order to maintain the standards which had been set for library education across Canada.
+In 1974 this program was updated to become a 2-year MLS program to maintain the standards which had been set for library education across Canada.
 In 1975 the school changed its title to become the Faculty of Library Science.
 The BLS was removed in 1976.
-Twelve years later the Faculty of Library Science changed its name to the Faculty of Library and Information Studies, offering the current Master of Library and Information Studies degree.
+Twelve years later, the Faculty of Library Science changed its name to the Faculty of Library and Information Studies, offering the current Master of Library and Information Studies degree.
 In 1992 the Faculty of Library and Information Studies was placed within the Faculty of Education, and renamed as the School of Library and Information Studies.
 In 2003, the joint MA-MLIS Degree was introduced.
 The school introduced the first Canadian completely online MLIS offering in 2013 and the combined MBA-MLIS in 2014.
-In 2015, SLIS welcomed the inaugural Indigenous Internship Program sponsored by the University of Alberta Libraries.
+In 2015, SLIS welcomed the inaugural Indigenous Internship Program, sponsored by the University of Alberta Libraries.
 The school celebrated its 50th anniversary and 5th year of its fully online teaching and learning stream in 2018.

 Programs

 MLIS

 The School has both online and on campus course-based MLIS offerings.
-Effective July 1, 2019 the MLIS consists of 39 credits.
+Effective July 1, 2019, the MLIS consists of 39 credits.
 The School also has an on campus thesis-based MLIS offering.